Electrofuel: Characterization

 Electrofuels are hydrocarbons that are artificially synthesized from hydrogen and carbon dioxide.
 Carbon dioxide can be extracted from three different sources: from ambient air (direct air capture), from point sources such as power plants (carbon capture and utility) or from biomass.
 To maximize climate-friendly production, atmospheric capture by biomass or direct capture from the air by direct air capture are preferred.
 When using biomass, there are different ways of getting the CO_{2} needed.
 This can be achieved by the biome production of biogas or bioethanol.
 In all these processes, CO_{2} is produced as a by-product and must then be separated and purified.
 In the direct air capture process, ambient air is sucked in and transferred to a sorbent, in which the carbon dioxide forms a chemical bond with an absorbent or adsorbent, separating it from the air.
 Subsequently, during regeneration of the sorbent, or desorption, the carbon dioxide is separated by the addition of thermal energy and prepared for further use or storage.

 Hydrogen can be produced in different ways.
 For CO_{2}-neutral e-fuels, it is essential to produce green hydrogen.
 With the help of renewable electricity, water can be separated into its components, hydrogen and oxygen, as part of water electrolysis.

-To produce e-fuels, a synthesis gas consisting of hydrogen and carbon dioxide is provided, which is then converted into hydrocarbons in a subsequent synthesis process, which can then be used as a fuel.
+To produce e-fuels, a synthesis gas consisting of hydrogen and carbon monoxide is provided, which is then converted into hydrocarbons in a subsequent synthesis process, which can then be used as a fuel.
 In the past, such synthesis processes have been carried out with other sources of carbon and hydrogen and there are therefore a number of different types of processes which could be used, e.g.: